 With the weather quickly cooling down, the last thing on your mind might be stepping out to do some gardening but there are a stack of Autumn projects you could do, including mulching your garden.

-Today we have James Macpherson, a Consulting Aborist and owner of Gold Leaf Tree Services, with us to tell us everything we need to know about choosing the right mulch for our garden.
+Today we have James Macpherson, a Consulting Arborist and owner of Gold Leaf Tree Services, with us to share how to choose the right mulch for your garden.

 Words by James Macpherson

 We don’t generally think of mulch as a material that can enhance the design of our home, right?!

 Mostly we think of it as ground cover for our garden, covering up dirt and surrounding our plants.
 But mulch can be a beautiful feature for your home, adding texture and colours to the design of your garden.

 Good mulch is full of rich organic matter and is a food source for your plants keeping them healthy and alive for longer.
 It’s also a great way to keep the temperature of your soil more consistent — ideal to do before extreme cold (to insulate) or hot weather (to retain moisture).

 We’ve put together some tips on selecting the right mulch for your garden so you get a gorgeous natural look plus the right nutrients for your plants.

 1. Go natural